Justin-D-Lin/Programming-Languages-Project/README.md

 > _Describe the language_
 >
-> - History
-> - Some interesting features
+> - Rust first appeared in 2010
+> - C/C++ offers more control while offering less safety, Python offers less control while offering more safety
+> - Rust offers more control AND more safety
+> - Rust closely resembles C/C++ in terms of code syntax

 ## About the syntax